cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 Input: x, an element of F.
 Output: -1 or 1 (an integer).

-Notation: x_i is the i^th element of the polynomial representation of x.
+Notation: x_i is the i^th element of the vector representation of x.

 Steps:
 1. sign = 0